Cat and Dog Vaccinations in Miller Place, NY

 - Rabies is required by law.

-Watching Your Pet Afterwards
+Watching Your Pet After Being Vaccinated

-Just like human vaccinations, animals can have minor side effects from pet vaccinations.
+Just like human vaccinations, animals can have minor side effects from vaccinations.
 You can typically be worry-free when you get your pet vaccinated and the benefits outweigh the risks immensely, but some things you might notice include:

 - Your pet may have swelling at the vaccination site.